mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/README.md

 # Introduction
-This is the public repository of paper "Performance Analysis of Distributed GPU-Accelerated Task-Based Workflows", which includes the raw experimental results and source code to extract different execution times from dislib implementations of Matmul and K-means.
+This is the public repository of paper "Performance Analysis of Distributed GPU-Accelerated Task-Based Workflows", which includes the source code to extract different execution times from dislib implementations of Matmul and K-means.

 ## How to Run
 The demo applications (```run_matmul.py``` and ```run_kmeans.py```) are executed with the "runcompss" command as shown in the example below: